 - Washing: Rinse gently under cold water to remove any dirt or insects.

-- Eating: The flowers can be used to decorate desserts or salads.
-Leaves can be used in salads or as a garnish.
+- Eating: Use the flowers to decorate desserts or salads.
+Incorporate leaves in salads or use them as a garnish.

 - Preserving: Sweet violet flowers can be candied or used to infuse syrups.